Menu

 While you can’t actually enter or tour the Cape Disappointment Lighthouse, it’s a great spot to bring up a picnic lunch, watch boats, and enjoy the views, which include towering Saddle Mountain and Oregon’s northern Coast Range.

-Hiking from the campground all the way to the Cape D lighthouse and back with a few short detours ended up being about an 8 mile roundtrip venture, well worth the outdoor time.
+Hiking from the campground all the way to the Cape D lighthouse and back with a few short detours ended up being an eight mile roundtrip venture, well worth the outdoor time.

 The amazing Lewis and Clark Interpretive Center.

-I admit that although I’m a history geek, I’m not a huge indoor museum kind of person, but the Lewis and Clark Interpretive Center is a must-do.
+I admit that although I’m a history geek, I’m not necessarily a big museum kind of person, but the Lewis and Clark Interpretive Center is a must-do.
 Yes, it does cost $5, but it’s $5 well spent.
 The exhibit contains an exhaustive timeline of the entire Lewis and Clark journey along with fascinating historical tidbits, interactive exhibits, and a small movie theater with a short film presentation.
-I especially loved the opportunity to try my hand at loading a small canoe with cargo without tipping it.
-Let’s just say I need some practice.
+My favorite exhibit?
+Trying my hand at loading tiny pieces of cargo into a tiny 1800s replica canoe without tipping it.
+Let’s just say Lewis and Clark would have certainly kicked me off their expedition.

-There is a parking lot near the interpretive center with a paved path to the center and the Cape D lighthouse, but it’s a fairly steep, half mile walk, so be warned.
-The parking lot is small so if you’re unable to walk very far, it might be worth visiting early or late or during the off-peak season.
+There is a parking lot near the interpretive center with a paved path to the center and the Cape D lighthouse, but it’s a fairly steep half mile walk.
+The parking lot is small, so if you’re unable to walk very far, it might be worth visiting early or late or during the off-peak season.

 Visiting North Head and Beard’s Hollow.

 It took me until my third day at the park to finally visit the North Head Lighthouse, which can easily be reached by driving up the North Head Lighthouse Road, parking in the lot, and taking a short, easy walk.
 But what’s the fun in that?
-I decided instead to again, walk from the campground, making my way up the North Head Trail and over to the lighthouse, which was just under 3 miles one way.
+I decided instead to walk from the campground, making my way up the North Head Trail and over to the lighthouse, just under three miles one way.

-I walked the entire short lighthouse loop, which also includes an old keeper’s residence, barn, and outbuildings.
+I walked the entire short lighthouse loop, enjoying the views of an old keeper’s residence, barn, and outbuildings.
 I also explored the short out-and-back Bell’s View Overlook Trail with an old water tower, a small battery, a great view, and plenty of informational placards.
 Definitely worth the extra half mile.

 The North Head lighthouse offers tours for $2.50 per person, but only from May – September.
-If you visit in the off-season you’re out of luck, so I will definitely return next year to do it.
+If you visit in the off-season like me you’re out of luck.
+I definitely will return for a tour in the future.

 My little jaunt from the campground up to North Head, onward to Beard’s Hollow and back was about 10 miles.